Wendy Shaia

-Wendy Shaia is a British–Jamaican author, clinical associate professor at the University of Maryland school of Social work and executive director of the Social Work Community Outreach Service (SWCOS).
+Wendy Shaia is a British–Jamaican author, clinical associate professor at the University of Maryland School of Social work, and executive director of the Social Work Community Outreach Service (SWCOS).

 Education

 Shaia graduated from the University of Maryland School of Social Work.
 She earned a Doctor of Education in Human and Organizational Learning from The George Washington University.

 SHARP framework

 The SHARP framework is a tool used to assess and understand the psychological sufferings resulting from oppressive factors, creating awareness and motivating anti-oppressive shifts.
 Shaia developed the framework while researching ways to address the context of poverty and oppression during service provision in the United States.
-She anchored the framework tool on 5 components; Structural oppression, Historical context, Analysis of role, Reciprocity and mutuality and Power.
+She anchored the framework tool on five components, from which it derives its name: structural oppression, historical context, analysis of role, reciprocity and mutuality, and power.